lewagon/dotfiles/05-Rails/06-Rails-AirBnB-First-Day/README.md

 #### Tasks organization

-Here is a list of different thinks to do
+Here is a list of different things to do on the Airbnb project

 - navbar with working links (signin/signout, "My bookings", "Publish an announce", etc..)
 - flat's booking